Nitin-Panwar/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 Selection bias is the bias introduced by the selection of individuals, groups or data for analysis in such a way that proper randomization is not achieved, thereby ensuring that the sample obtained is not representative of the population intended to be analyzed.
 It is sometimes referred to as the selection effect.
 The phrase "selection bias" most often refers to the distortion of a statistical analysis, resulting from the method of collecting samples.
 If the selection bias is not taken into account, then some conclusions of the study may not be accurate.

+### 26. Explain what regularization is and why it is useful.

+__Regularization__

+Regularization is the process of adding tunning parameter to a model to induce smoothness in order to prevent overfitting.
+This is most often done by adding a constant multiple to an existing weight vector.
+This constant is often the L1(Lasso) or L2(ridge).
+The model predictions should then minimize the loss function calculated on the regularized training set.